This is Lou Sander

-You can click the pictures below to go to Lou's other web sites:
+You can click the pictures below to go to Lou's other web sites and online profiles:

 This site started back in the late 1980s or early 1990s, when Lou, faced with unemployment, put together a very complete record of the many jobs he had held.
 He's a pretty thorough fellow when it comes to things like this, so he ended up with a BIG compilation of information about himself, including the addresses of every house he had ever lived in, every school he had ever attended, contact information for every employer he had had since high school, etc. It was an interesting project, and led to some substantial self-understanding.

 Sometime in the late 1990s, Lou bought an H-P computer running Windows 95.
 It came with lots of free software, most of it not very useful.
 One of the programs was Trellix, an early web authoring program, which sat for quite a while, unused and unknown, on the computer.
 One long weekend, Easter, as he remembers it, Lou came across Trellix, became curious, and decided to try making a web site.
 Lou climbed the Trellix learning curve, and before the weekend was over, the beginnings of this web site were available on the Internet.
 It was kind of a thrill to Lou, though he didn't know anybody who could even access the site, let alone be interested in what it contained.
 As Lou learned more about Trellix, he'd try out various features by incorporating them into the site.
 Trellix grew and eventually became CUTE Site Builder, a pretty powerful web authoring program of which Lou eventually mastered every feature.
 Lou's web site kept growing and growing, mostly as an amusement for Lou.
 His hosting company went out of business in 2008 or so, and the site went dark.
 In March of 2011, he decided to resurrect it, and here we have it today.